 * Don’t stay on crowded beaches of Calangute and Baga, explore more beaches.

 * Don’t venture into the sea, if there is a red flag on the beach.
 Follow the instruction and use common sense to remain safe.

-* Check my post to visit some of these offbeat places in Goa to experience the local culture and feel.
+* Check my post to about some of the offbeat places in Goa to experience the local culture and feel.